Learn to Fly an Airplane in Kuala Lumpur - One Day Pilot Experience

 I booked the experience as a birthday gift for myself, and I couldn’t have asked for a better present.
 Despite my lack of interest in any kind of vehicle, I had a lot of fun.
 Captain Andreas made it all the more enjoyable.

-This experience can be a perfect gift for yourself or someone special.
-Well, it’d better be someone special, because it’s not cheap.
+This experience can be a perfect gift for yourself or someone special (well, it’d better be someone special, because it’s certainly not cheap).
 You can even make it a group activity with your close friends or a family-bonding session.
-Happy flying!